Which Apples Are Best for Making an Apple Tart?

-- 4 large red apples cored and cut into 1/4-inch-thick slices
+- 4 large apples (cored and cut into 1/4-inch-thick slices)

-- 2 tablespoons melted and strained
+- 2 tablespoons apricot preserves melted and strained

 - Using a stand mixer with a paddle attachment, mix the flour, salt and butter on low speed for 2 minutes, slowly add ice water until the dough becomes a ball.

 - Transfer the dough to a lightly floured work surface and knead 2 or 3 times, just until it comes together.
 Pat the dough into a disk.
-On a lightly floured work surface, roll out the dough into a 16- to 17-inch round about 1/4 inch thick.
+On a lightly floured work surface, roll out the dough into a 16- to 17-inch round, about 1/4 inch thick.